Compacting

 operation can only remove operations at the start of the bucket, not in the middle of the bucket, which leads us to the next step.

 There are cases that the above compacting steps cannot optimize efficiently.
 The key factor is that the oldest PUT operation in a bucket determines how much of the history can be compacted.
-This means:
+This means:- If a row has never been updated since its initial creation, its original PUT operation remains at the start of the bucket

 Note: All rows in the bucket must be updated for this to be effective.
 If some rows are never updated, they will continue to block compacting of the entire bucket.